GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Grandfolk.md

 **Ability Score Modification**: Choose an attribute.
 It is increased by a 1.

-**Languages**: You gain competency in the Common Tongue and one other language of your choice.
+**Languages**: You gain competency in the Common Tongue, Jotine, and one other language of your choice.

 **Run Speed**: You may run up to 6 yards per move.